-7.418.1 CHILD MAINTENANCE
+7.418.1 CHILD MAINTENANCE [Rev. eff.
+2/1/10]

-- A. Child maintenance is reimbursement to cover the cost of providing food, clothing, shelter, daily supervision, school supplies, a child's personal incidentals, and reasonable travel to the child's home for visitation.
+- A. Child maintenance is reimbursement to cover the cost of providing food, clothing, shelter, daily supervision, school supplies, a child's personal incidentals, liability insurance with respect to a child, reasonable travel to the child's home for visitation, and reasonable travel to the school where the child is enrolled prior to out-of-home placement.
 The provider allowance may be based on the age of the child. - B. Child maintenance may include a difficulty of care assessment amount.
 Difficulty of care assessment is the amount to be reimbursed in addition to the basic child maintenance rate.
 A difficulty of care assessment must be completed by the county department in conjunction with the provider. - C. A child maintenance payment is required to be paid to all provider types where the child is in residence.